carlospolop/autoVolatility/README.md

 # AutoVolatility

-AutoVolatility is a script made to run reveral volatility plugins at the same time
+AutoVolatility is a script made to run several volatility plugins at the same time

 ## How to use